Investing In Mutual Funds

 • Diversification – mutual fund investments are spread across a wide range of companies and industry sectors which lowers your risk if a company or sector performs badly

-• Affordable – mutual funds require relatively low initial investments, in fact, some mutual fund companies such as MFMCP only requires P5,000 to start
+• Affordable – mutual funds require relatively low initial investments, in fact, some mutual fund companies only requires P5,000 to start

 • Liquidity – mutual fund investors can redeem their shares at the current net asset value (NAV) of their investment easily and at any time